 Chatting with them on the FamilyApp might be a good way to set up a babysitting time.

 Second, look locally.
 The perfect sitter might be closer than you think!
 She could be walking her dog around the neighborhood.
 Maybe the child of one of your colleagues or acquaintances?
-Most parents like the idea of having a person they know look after their kids, since it feels safer than bringing a stranger into the house.
-So keep your eyes open when you’re taking your child out for a stroll, or even going to school.
+Most parents like the idea of having a person they know look after their kids since it feels safer than bringing a stranger into the house.
+So keep your eyes open when you’re taking your kid out for a stroll, or even going to school.

 Is your child in a daycare center, preschool, or summer camp?
 That could be another great place to find teachers and interns looking to earn extra money.
 They already know the child, and probably have even established a good, trusting relationship.

-Finding a babysitter online
+Finding a Babysitter Online

 If you’re not having great luck finding a babysitter nearby, you might want to consider various internet sites.
 Care.com or sittercity.com are two good options where caregivers and families try to find a good match.
 Nextdoor.com might also be a good place to look online for someone in your neighborhood.

 Compare a sitter’s costs and hourly rates, since they can vary greatly.
 If you find a caregiver through an agency, for example, you’ll be paying the agency and the babysitter.
 Despite the high cost, if you go with an agency, you’ll have a caregiver who’s been vetted and insured by them.
+That way you won’t have to do your own background check!

 Many parents find it difficult to entrust their children to strangers.
 That’s why